bubdm/Xpandables.Net/README.md

         return OkOperation(new CreatedId(newPerson.Id));

         // Note that data will be saved at the end of the control flow
         // if there is no error.
-The OperationResultFilter will process the output message.
+The OperationResultFilter will process the output message format.
         // You can add a decorator class to manage the exception.
     }
 }